-The management of coastal flooding and coastal erosion risks is set out in Shoreline Management Plans (SMP) produced by Coastal Groups working with the EA and coastal district councils.
-The purpose of the SMPs is to provide a large-scale assessment of the risks associated with coastal processes and a policy framework to reduce these risks, both to people and the environment, in a sustainable way over the following 100 years.
+The management of coastal flooding and coastal erosion risks is set out in nonstatutory Shoreline Management Plans (SMP) produced by Coastal Groups working with the EA and coastal district councils.
+The purpose of the SMPs is to provide a largescale assessment of the risks associated with coastal processes and a policy framework to reduce these risks, both to people and the environment, in a sustainable way in the short term (0 to 20 years), medium term (20 to 50 years) and long term (50 to 100 years).